Reach For The Stars: 10 must-listen covers of David Bowie songs

 Featuring pornstar Janine Lindemulder in a provocative nurse’s outfit on its front cover, and the band themselves gawkily in the nude on its back, the third LP from San Diegan clown princes blink-182 was never going to please punk’s high-minded gatekeepers.
 Instead, the 12 tracks of Enema At The State were targeted at punk’s lowest common denominators: the kids packing out their shows.
 There’s a weird righteousness in that.
 Skewering the pre-millennial adolescent male mindset perhaps better than any other outfit, the boorish cod-chauvinism of Dumpweed, the tragic vulnerability of Adam’s Song and the sheer goofy exuberance of mega-singles What’s My Age Again and All The Small Things distilled teenage suburban life, with all its petty spectacle, to a spectacularly overdramatic essence.

-Marking its 20th anniversary earlier this year, Kerrang!’s Ethan Fixell argued that Clarity was “the perfect record: perfectly written; perfectly performed; perfectly produced.”
+Marking its 20th anniversary, Kerrang!’s Ethan Fixell argued that Clarity was “the perfect record: perfectly written; perfectly performed; perfectly produced.”
 It’s hard to argue.
 Before the commercial watershed of 2001’s Bleed American, this was Jimmy Eat World at their purest and most unapologetically awkward: unrefined and utterly heartfelt.
 Capitol Records, of course, promptly dropped the band – arguably the first emo outfit to have signed to a major – the following year.
 From the rough-hewn post-hardcore of tracks like Believe In What You Want and Goodbye Sky Harbour, to airier, iridescent interludes such as Just Watch The Fireworks, this was the sound of a band – nay, a genre – reaching its uncompromising creative peak.